Nitestack/raspberry-pi-5/README.md

 ## 🚀 Features

 > [!WARNING]
-> This setup will only work if your domain is fully managed by Cloudflare DNS.
+> This setup requires your domain to be fully managed by Cloudflare DNS.

-- Caddy and Docker Installation
+- Automated installation of Caddy and Docker

-- Vaultwarden Setup
+- Vaultwarden deployment

-- Cloudflare DDNS Updater Setup (for dynamic IPv4 addresses)
+- Cloudflare DDNS updater for dynamic IP management

-- PiVPN (Wireguard) Setup
+- PiVPN (WireGuard) configuration for secure remote access

 ## ⚙️ Requirements

-Make sure your Raspberry Pi is running the latest version of [Raspberry Pi OS Lite (64-bit)](https://www.raspberrypi.com/software).
+1. **Raspberry Pi OS Lite (64-bit)**: Ensure your Raspberry Pi is running the latest version.

-You'll also need to install [Ansible](https://www.ansible.com) and `sshpass` on your local machine.
+2. **Ansible and sshpass**: Install these tools on your local machine.

-A domain is required.
+3. **Cloudflare-managed domain**: Necessary for dynamic DNS updates and subdomain routing.

-Your Raspberry Pi has to be connected via ethernet cable.
+4. **Ethernet connection**: Your Raspberry Pi must be connected via Ethernet for optimal stability.

 > [!IMPORTANT]
-> When flashing your SD card, remember to enable SSH and select the `Use password authentication` option.
+> When flashing your SD card, enable SSH and select the `Use password authentication` option.

-> [!IMPORTANT]
-> If you plan to customize the default user or hostname, update these details accordingly in the `inventory.ini` file.

 > [!NOTE]
-> To ensure `.local` domain resolution works properly, you must have Avahi installed and running.
-If Avahi isn't set up, you can connect using the Raspberry Pi's IPv4 address directly.

-Also ensure you Raspberry Pi has an internal static IPv4 address.
-You can run the following commands to bind the Pi to `192.168.2.210`:
+> If customizing your hostname or user, update the `inventory.ini` file accordingly.

+5. **Static IPv4 configuration**: Your Raspberry Pi should have a static IP address on your local network.
+To assign the IP `192.168.2.210`, run the following:

 ```sh
 sudo nmcli con mod "Wired connection 1" ipv4.addresses "192.168.2.210/24" \